-The Corporation's financial instruments as at December 31, 2013 and 2012 include cash, accounts receivable, accounts payable and accrued liabilities, dividends payable, the fair value of financial contracts and bank debt.
-The fair value of cash, accounts receivable, accounts payable, accrued liabilities and dividends payable approximate their carrying amounts due to their short-terms to maturity.
+The Corporation's financial instruments as at December 31, 2014 and 2013 include accounts receivable, accounts payable and accrued liabilities, dividends payable, the fair value of financial contracts and bank debt.
+The fair value of accounts receivable, accounts payable, accrued liabilities and dividends payable approximate their carrying amounts due to their short-terms to maturity.

 The fair value of forward contracts and swaps is determined by discounting the difference between the contracted prices and published forward price curves as at the statement of financial position date, using the remaining contracted oil and natural gas volumes and a risk-free interest rate (based on published government rates).
-The fair value of options and costless collars is based on option models that use published information with respect to volatility, prices and interest rates.
-The fair value of interest rate and foreign exchange contracts is determined by discounting the difference between the contracted prices and published forward price curves as at the statement of financial position date, using the remaining notional values.